PietDol/Crazyflie_Simulation/README.rst

 The simulation is implemented in `EAGERx <https://github.com/eager-dev/eagerx>`_ to make it possible to easily switch between different simulation models and reality.

-The EAGERx framework consist
-agnostic and a engine-specific part.
-The agnostic part could be a controller that need to be trained before it could be used on the real Crazyflie.
-At the moment it is just a controller( ``trajectory controller``
+The EAGERx framework consist of an agnostic and an engine-specific part.
+The agnostic part could be a controller that needs to be trained before it could be used on the real Crazyflie.
+At the moment it is just a PID controller( ``trajectory controller``
 ) that makes the Crazyflie
 go to a certain setpoint.
-Within the engine-specific part can be chosen between different objects.
+Within the engine-specific part a choice can be made between different objects.
 The 3 objects that are currently implemented are:

-1. A blackbox-model developed by Jacob Kooij; in the code referred to as the ODE model [1]
+1. A black-box model developed by Jacob Kooi [1]; in the code referred to as the ODE model
-2. A whitebox-model we developed; in the code referred to as Pybullet
+2. A white-box model we developed; in the code referred to as Pybullet
 3. The real Crazyflie 2.0

 .. image:: docs/Blockdiagram_EAGERx.png